 1. Suitable for ordinary use,

-4. is handed over with the accessories including the packaging, the assembly or installation instructions and other instructions, which the buyer can expect to receive.The usual condition according to sentence 1 number 2 includes quantity, quality and other characteristics of the item, including its durability, functionality, compatibility and safety.
-The seller shall not be bound by the public statements referred to in sentence 1 number 2 letter b if he did not know and could not have known them, if the statement was corrected in the same or equivalent manner at the time of conclusion of the contract or if the statement could not influence the decision to purchase.
+4. is handed over with the accessories including packaging, assembly or installation instructions and other instructions which the buyer can expect to receive.The usual condition according to sentence 1 number 2 includes the quantity, quality and other characteristics of the item, including its durability, functionality, compatibility and safety.
+The seller is not bound by the public statements referred to in sentence 1 number 2 letter b if he was not aware of them and could not have been aware of them, if the statement was corrected in the same or an equivalent manner at the time the contract was concluded or if the statement could not have influenced the purchase decision.[…]

 as well as the introduction of an item with digital content in a new § 475b of the German Civil Code (BGB)

-1. it complies with the requirements of Section 434 (3) and2. the consumer during the period that he can expect, given the nature and purpose of the thing and its digital elements, and taking into account the circumstances and nature of the contract, updates are provided that are necessary to maintain the item in conformity with the contract and the consumer is informed of these updates.
+1. it complies with the requirements of Section 434 (3) and2. the consumer during the period that he can expect, given the nature and purpose of the thing and its digital elements, and taking into account the circumstances and nature of the contract, updates necessary to maintain the conformity of the goods with the contract are provided and the consumer is informed of these updates.

 Especially the legal obligation to provide updates for software in order not to be liable for material defects and possibly have to exchange goods with an extended period of time can create numerous new obligations for retailers and manufacturers.
 Consequently, the new § 475c BGB will jump on this bandwagon: